 - 1. You have reached Normal Retirement Age; and - 2.
 You have withdrawn from employment; and - 3.
-You have applied for a Vested Benefit on a form approved by the Trustees; and

-4. You are a Vested Employee.
+You have applied for and completed a claim for a Vested Benefit on a form approved by the Trustees; and - 4.
+You are a Vested Employee.

 The amount of your Vested Benefit will be equal to your Normal Retirement Benefit.
-You may choose to begin receiving your Vested Benefit at your Early Retirement Age, if otherwise eligible, but the monthly amount will be reduced in accordance with the provisions of the Early Retirement Benefit.
-If you are married at the time your Vested Benefit begins, your benefit will automatically be paid as a Surviving Spouse Annuity Benefit unless both you and your Spouse waive the Surviving Spouse Annuity Benefit
+You may choose to begin receiving your Vested Benefit at your Early Retirement Age, if otherwise eligible, but the monthly amount will be adjusted in accordance with the provisions of the Early Retirement Benefit.
+Upon attaining your Normal Retirement Age, the Plan will provide you notice of retirement eligibility and suspension of benefits including an application for benefits.
+You may choose to defer your benefits beyond your Normal Retirement Date (but no later than your Required Beginning Date).
+However, the benefit payable to you will be your Total Accrued Benefit, adjusted for the form of payment you elect.
+If you are married at the time your Vested Benefit begins, your benefit will automatically be paid as a 75% Surviving Spouse Annuity Benefit unless both you and your Spouse waive the Surviving Spouse Annuity Benefit.
+You may elect the 50% or 100% Surviving Spouse Annuity Benefit instead of the 75% Surviving Spouse Benefit.
+If you do not have a Spouse on the date you elect to commence benefits, you may elect to receive your Vested Benefit in any form of payment available to you.